History of Theatre of Arts

 The Max Reinhardt Theatre Workshop

 1937: Noted film and stage director Max Reinhardt, after winning the school from Ben Bard in a poker game, renames it the Max Reinhardt Theatre Workshop.
 Some of Reinhardt’s well-known students include Alan Ladd, Jack Carson, Shirley Temple, Angie Dickinson, and Cliff Robertson.
 Ben Bard goes on to become Head of Talent at Twentieth Century Fox in 1938.

 1943: Reinhardt departs and Jack Geller creates the Geller Theatre Workshop.
-Geller assigns a brilliant Russian expatriate by the name of Michael Chekov in to direct the studio, as its main acting teacher.
-Mr. Chekhov was a student of the legendary Konstantin Stanislavski, who frequently referred to Chekov as a, “radical challenger to [his] own system of modern acting” and “his most brilliant student.”
+Geller assigns a brilliant Russian expatriate by the name of Michael Chekhov in to direct the studio, as its main acting teacher.
+Mr. Chekhov was a student of the legendary Konstantin Stanislavski, who frequently referred to Chekhov as a, “radical challenger to [his] own system of modern acting” and “his most brilliant student.”
 With Chekhov at the helm, the school becomes the “go-to” acting school in Hollywood.

 Students include icons such as Ingrid Bergman, Lloyd Bridges, Yul Brynner, Gary Cooper, James Dean, Clint Eastwood, Elia Kazan, Robert Mitchum, Marilyn Monroe, Patricia Neal, Jack Palance, Gregory Peck, Jane Russell, Beatrice Straight, Susan Strassberg, Natalie Wood and more.

 A Theatre of Arts is Born

-Michael Chekov died in Hollywood in 1955, before his work became widely known.
+Michael Chekhov died in Hollywood in 1955, before his work became widely known.
 Geller eventually turned the studio over to artist and entrepreneur Madame Valmar Oleska in 1959, who gave the school its current moniker, Theatre of Arts.
 Oleska would run the school for 41 years, with notable alumni including Frank Bonner, Anthony James, Greg Mullavey, Charlene Tilton, and Vic Tayback.